jkettmann/jkettmann.com/src/data/pages/about.md

 As a contractor, I switch my jobs regularly and have been through lots of interviews.
 At the same time, I was often part of the hiring process inside the companies that I was working for.
 I've been on both sides of the table.

 I hope I can make your path a bit easier by sharing the experience and insights I gained.
+If you're interested in learning more about me [check out this interview](https://www.nocsdegree.com/six-figure-salary-software-engineer-johannes/).

 <Newsletter formId="2162732:m6v5k9"/>